As nurses demand fair wages and raise understaffing concerns, many have opted for one of two options: becoming a travel nurse or striking.

-In this post, you’ll learn why nurses are striking, why there may be more nursing strikes in 2022, and where strikes have taken place in 2021 and 2022.
+In this post, you’ll learn why nurses are striking, where nursing strikes are happening in 2023, and where strikes have taken place since 2021.

 Why Are Nurses Striking?